 ― clemenza, Thursday, 13 July 2017 19:55 (two years ago) link

 all the Mets names make me shiver still, except Sidd Finch

 ― Supercreditor (Dr Morbius), Thursday, 13 July 2017 20:05 (two years ago) link

 In the 32nd round the #Yankees select shortstop Sincere Smith out of East Bladen HS.— StatenIslandYankees (@SIYanks) June 6, 2018

 ― mookieproof, Wednesday, 6 June 2018 21:11 (one year ago) link

 anyone have thoughts about the draft tonight? looks like there's consensus on the top three picks and than anyone's guess after that.

 i've been reading about the Jays likely pick at #11 and Jackson Rutledge seems to be the favourite (as far as these things go). sounds like another Nate Pearson, which is pretty exciting. but then i went and read about how the Jay's other top picks have gone and I got sad. again.

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 3 June 2019 16:20 (two months ago) link
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 3 June 2019 16:20 (four months ago) link

 setting records for selecting college players over high schoolers